straydogstrut/blmresources/content/_index.md

 This site exists to signpost resources to educate and inform on issues of systemic racism, white supremacy and racial inequality.
 While our social media feeds are ever-changing, these structures - and the people who suffer as a result - remain.

 To that end I will maintain this site as a reminder that our work is not done.
 As a white male, I feel it is vital to recognise my privilege, learn from the lived experience of others, and question my complicity in the status quo.
+It's not enough to be non-racist.
+I need to be actively anti-racist.

 ## How to Use this Site